 COLDFALL CURRICULUM – AIMS, INTENT, IMPACT

-Our curriculum meets and exceeds the expectations of the National curriculum.
-Work for each half term is led by a unit of learning on either History, Geography or RE.
-Where appropriate learning in English, Design and Technology, Computing and Art are linked to these units of learning.
-PE, Music, and Science are taught discretely.
+Work in humanities, for each half term, is led by a unit of learning on either History or Geography.
+Where appropriate learning in English is linked to these units of learning.
+PE, Music, Design and Technology, RE, Computing and Art and Science are all taught discretely.

 Golden thread 1 – Diversity and inclusion